-When you find yourself in the marina, there will be more paperwork to sort out, like, for example, the crew list.
+When you find yourself in the marina for yacht charter check-in, there will be more paperwork to sort out, like, for example, the crew list.
 The crew list is a mandatory document issued by port authorities to every chartered boat.
 It consists of ID numbers and birth/nationality data of every crew member including the skipper with his licenses, and that list will be sent directly to the to the competent ministry.

-If not ordered in advance, it is time to take all the extras you might use during the charter period.
-The most common types of additional equipment and gear are additional sails, safety net, one-way charter, snorkeling gear, extra towels and sheets, or water toys like stand-up paddle.
+If not ordered in advance, upon the yacht charter check-in, it is time to take all the extras you might use during the charter period.
+The most common types of additional equipment and gear are additional sails, safety nets, one-way charter, snorkelling gear, extra towels and sheets, or water toys like a stand-up paddle.

-Sailing extras should be pre-ordered during the process of booking of a yacht, so the charter company can provide wanted extras to all its clients.
+Sailing extras should be pre-ordered during the process of booking a yacht, so the charter company can provide the extras wanted to all its clients.
 Think about these before you decide what to do on your sailing holiday - it might be fun to explore the underwater life while you are moored somewhere in a hidden bay.
-Some extras can be requested on the spot at the marina, such as extra towels, sheets, outboard engine etc.
+Some extras can be requested on the spot at the marina, such as extra towels, sheets, an outboard engine etc.

 Technical Check-In and Briefing